macOS Mojave full review

 In Mojave the files, folders and photos you drag onto your Desktop will be grouped automatically into Stacks.
 You won’t have to hunt for the image you are looking for - you only need to click on the Images Stack.

-In Mojave you will be able to press the spacebar to take a Quick Look at an image or a PDF in the Finder and without even opening an app, you will be able to make changes such as crop, or rotate an image, or add a signature to a PDF.
+As before, in Mojave you can press the spacebar to take a Quick Look at an image or a PDF in the Finder and without even opening an app, but now you are also able to make changes such as crop, or rotate an image, or add a signature to a PDF.
 This should certainly save time in terms of jumping in and out of different applications.

 The Finder gets a few changes of its own.
-There’s a new Gallery view, which we think will replace the Cover Flow view.
-Where Cover Flow (introduced in Leopard in 2007, and based on iTunes) gives you a small preview of your files and images that you can flick through until you see what you are looking for, the new Gallery view will be more like the view you get when scrolling through photos.
+There’s a new Gallery view, which replaces the Cover Flow view.
+Where Cover Flow (introduced in Leopard in 2007, and based on iTunes) gives you a small preview of your files and images that you can flick through until you see what you are looking for, the new Gallery view is more like the view you get when scrolling through photos.
 And you’ll also get a sidebar with metadata.

-From what we’ve seen it’s a very visual view, rather than seeing the file name as you do would in an older macOS, all the focus is on the preview of the file or photo.
+It’s a very visual view, rather than seeing the file name as you do would in an older macOS, all the focus is on the preview of the file or photo.
 Perhaps Apple has found that most people don’t really use sensible file names when saving a document, so seeing a preview is a more logical way to identify whether its what you are looking for.
+However, the one disadvantage is that the files don't seem to be in any logical order in this view - at least they weren't chronological - so finding what we were after in a large file wasn't a simple process.

-There are also changes coming involving screenshots.
+There are also changes involving screenshots.
 There hasn’t really been any change to the process of taking a screenshot since the introduction of Mac OS X back in 2001.
-On High Sierra you can press Command + Shift + 4 to take a screenshot of a section of the screen, or shift + Command + 3 to screenshot the whole screen, for example.
+On High Sierra you can press Command + Shift + 4 to take a screenshot of a section of the screen, or Command + Shift + 3 to screenshot the whole screen, for example.
 (There are loads of ways to screenshot on a Mac covered here).

 Well, in Mojave, taking a screenshot will remind you of how screenshotting works on the iPhone or iPad.
 When you take the screenshot you’ll see a thumbnail appear on the right side of the screen, and if you select that thumbnail you will gain access to those markup features for cropping, rotating and so on.
 So you won’t ever have to open Preview, or Photoshop again.

 Over the last couple of years Apple’s been getting a bit lax at meeting deadlines.
 The company has got into a habit of pre-announcing products and then failing to deliver for a LONG time.
-Take the HomePod, which Apple said would be out in time for Christmas but didn’t ship until February.
-And the AirPower, which was announced in September 2017 and still hasn’t shipped.
+Take the HomePod, which Apple said would be out in time for Christmas but didn’t ship until February 2018.
+And the AirPower, which was announced in September 2017 and still hasn’t shipped (in fact Apple seems to be pretending it never mentioned AirPower in the first place).

 High Sierra also had a few promised features that took a long time to appear.
 For example, Messages in iCloud, first teased at WWDC in June 2017, arrived on the Mac and iPhone in June 2018.

 But the biggest embarrassment has to be Apple’s failure to get APFS - it’s new file structure introduced with High Sierra - to work with Fusion drives and hard drives.
 Fusion drives combine flash storage with a hard drive, they are a way of benefiting from a faster solid state drive while at the same time taking advantage of the extra storage offered by a cheaper hard drive.
-It’s an option on nearly all of Apple’s desktop Macs, so something you’d think worth some attention.
-But Apple has still not solved the issue.
+It’s an option on nearly all of Apple’s desktop Macs.
+Apple has finally solved the issue and when you update a Mac with a Fusion Drive or a hard drive it will be switched to APFS.

 When APFS was rolled out to iPhones and iPads in iOS 10 users found that they got a good few GB of space back and the same was true for High Sierra.
 Another benefit is that when it comes to copying large files the process will be faster - this is because it doesn’t actually copy the file, but rather it creates a writable clone of the original.
 It’s a bit like making an alias, except that any changes made to the cloned file will be attached to that version of the clone, rather than reflected in the original.
 Another feature of APFS is that the size of a partition will not be limited, which could be handy if you might want to run more than one version of the operating system.

-There are lots of other features coming with APFS that will impact you without you really being aware of them.
+There are lots of other features that come with APFS that will impact you without you really being aware of them.

 Every time Apple updates the macOS the company spends some time tweaking and if we are lucky completely overhauling some of the included apps.
 In High Sierra Photos and Safari got a lot of attention.
 Over the years we have also seen a lot of iOS apps making their way to the Mac (something that is going to get a lot more common in a year or so, as we will discuss at the end of this article).